appsody/stacks/experimental/quarkus/README.md

 - Currently there is a problem with `appsody test`.
 The tests fail due to them not being able to communicate with the Quarkus server.
 It seems like the 8080 port is not being exposed.

-- Documentation on how to attach the debugger using `appsody debug`.
+- Currently there is no configuration or documentation on `appsody debug`.